Czech Republic Food Guide

 Chlebíčky

-Open-faced sandwiches with various toppings, such as ham, cheese, egg salad, or potato salad.
-They are a common snack or light meal.
+Open-faced sandwiches under toppings like ham, cheese, egg salad, or potato salad.
+Czechs eat them as a snack or a light meal.

 Allergens: